Coronavirus Information for businesses and employees

 - Took part in bi-monthly Truro Safe virtual meetings to represent the Shopwatch Group and specifically businesses open during Lockdown.

-- Part-funded the floral hanging baskets to improve the city's environment
+- Part-funded the floral hanging baskets delivered by Truro City Council to improve the city's environment.

 - Along with the Mayor of Truro, put pressure on Cornwall Council and Cormac to progress the Boscawen Street works so they restarted w/c 24 May.